Video is fast becoming a big deal. Some estimates suggest that 74% of all internet traffic in 2017 will be video.

 You are the star

-As we’ve discussed above, if you want to build a community on YouTube, you need to foster a sense of connection.
+As we’ve discussed above, if you want to build a social media community on YouTube, you need to foster a sense of connection.

-And, for many who belong to YouTube communities, the main point of connection is the host of the YouTube channel.
+And, for many who belong to YouTube communities, the main point of connection is the YouTube creator, or host, of the growing YouTube channel.

-Therefore, the better the sense of connection and community with the host, the more influential the host will be.
+Therefore, the better the sense of connection and community with this specific YouTube creator, the more influential the host will be.

 In fact, for US teens, 8 of the top 10 most popular and influential celebrities are YouTube stars.